Everyone loves free money.

 - Investment companies not registered with the Financial Services Board

-- Unlicensed sellers – though selling financial products, many sellers are not financial advisers or registered with the FSB.
+- Unlicensed sellers – through selling financial products, many sellers are not financial advisers or registered with the FSB.

 - Secretive or complex strategies.
 Investments that cannot be understood or do not give complete information.